Asparagus, Ham, and Gruyere Quiche

 • Salt and black pepper season the quiche to perfection.

-How to prevent crust from falling
+How to par-bake the crust

+There’s a tricky thing about pie crust, though.
+It easily shrinks and slides down the edges of a pie dish.
 The key is to make sure that the crust is sitting on the lip of the pie plate.
 If your pie plate is too big or too deep, it won’t do that.

 unbaked pie crust in a glass pie dish.